agplusman/kata-gpt/kata.md

 Output a table 2 of Components, Behaviors/actions (responsibilities),  and aligned requirements.
 List any requirements NOT satisfied.

-C. Architectural Style suggested by star ratings matrix (use only attached stars.txt):
+C. Architectural Style suggested by star ratings matrix (use only attached stars.csv):
 The final software architecture solution should include a suggested architectural style from layered, modular monolith, microkernel, micro-services, service-based, service-orientated, event-driven, space-based or any other you may suggest.
-Given the star ratings from the architectural style matrix (open stars.txt) and the identified characteristics top priorities, let's consider the architectural style suggestion with a focus on maximizing the alignment with these characteristics.
-For Architectural Style Matrix Star Ratings (1 low, 5 high): see the attached file stars.txt
+Given the star ratings from the architectural style matrix (open stars.csv) and the identified characteristics top priorities, let's consider the architectural style suggestion with a focus on maximizing the alignment with these characteristics.
+For Architectural Style Matrix Star Ratings (1 low, 5 high): see the attached file stars.csv

 Output a table 3 showing Architectural Style and selected Architectural Characteristics Stars for the style and three alternatives (show star ratings).
 Provide reasons and trade-offs and justify the decision.
 Explain your reasoning.